 - Students must file an Application for Graduation/Marching form.
 Graduation/marching application forms from graduate students will be accepted only when their Advancement to Candidacy form has been submitted.
 (Graduation/marching application forms are available at and must be returned to the Academic Records Office.)
-All students filing for December conferral and undergraduate students applying for graduation/ marching in May must complete the graduation/marching application no later than the October date specified in the academic calendar.
-All graduate students applying for graduation/marching in May must complete the graduation/marching application no later than the January date specified in the academic calendar. - Transcripts for transfer credit must reach the Academic Records Office a minimum of 15 days before graduation/degree conferral. - · All Incompletes and Deferred Grades in classes needed to complete degree requirements must be changed to a satisfactory
+All students filing for December conferral and undergraduate students applying for graduation/marching in May must complete the graduation/ marching application no later than the October date specified in the academic calendar.
+All graduate students applying for graduation/marching in May must complete the graduation/ marching application no later than the January date specified in the academic calendar. - Transcripts for transfer credit must reach the Academic Records Office a minimum of 15 days before graduation/degree conferral.

-- grade in the Academic Records Office a minimum of 15 days before graduation/degree conferral. - Students must receive financial clearance from the Student Financial Services Office to participate in graduation ceremonies or to receive a diploma. - Diplomas will be ready for distribution beginning two weeks after commencement/degree conferral.
+- All Incompletes and Deferred Grades in classes needed to complete degree requirements must be changed to a satisfactory grade in the Academic Records Office a minimum of 15 days before graduation/degree conferral. - Students must receive financial clearance from the Student Financial Services Office to participate in graduation ceremonies or to receive a diploma. - Diplomas will be ready for distribution beginning two weeks after commencement/degree conferral.

-Graduation in Absentia.
+Commencement Services.
 On-campus commencement services occur in May and August.
-Students are expected to participate in all of the services unless graduating in absentia.
+Students who receive December conferral of their degrees have the option of participating in the May commencement services.

+Graduation in Absentia.
 At the time of application for graduation/marching, students must indicate whether or not they plan to participate in the ceremony.
 Those who complete all degree requirements and choose to graduate in absentia forfeit their right to participate in a later graduation ceremony.
 Those who participate in a graduation ceremony before completing all degree requirements under the terms specified below may not participate for a second time when they complete their requirements.